syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/virtual-scroll.md

 * Cell selection will not be persisted.
 * The number of records rendered will be determined by the `Height` property.
 * It is necessary to mention the height of the Gantt in pixels when enabling Virtual Scrolling.
-* Currently, we do not have support for Row Drag and Drop when virtualization is enabled.
 * Virtual Scroll does not support Multi Taskbar support in Resource View.